blocknetdx/blocknet-docs/walletsCONF.md

 * Encrypt each wallet with a complex password.
 Wallets need to be unlocked for trading.

-* This document will be updated as coins are added.
-Anything under the 'DX COMPATIBLE COINS' section can be traded on the DX.

-## DX COMPATIBLE COINS
+* This document contains all of the successfully traded coin's currently on the Blocknet DX.
+As future coin's go through the testing phase and have successful swaps, they will be announced accordingly.
+After the announcement those configuration parameters will be released on this document.

 bitcoin.conf
 ```
 server=1